Pros/Cons of running chkdsk in Windows

 Note: If you notice that chkdsk created a folder FOUND.000 with many files in there, it is a sign that your disk is failing.
-At this point we would strongly recommend that you replace your hard drive with a new one.
-Good quality drives are made by Western Digital brands and can be found on Amazon for overnight delivery if requried.
+At this point, we would strongly recommend that you replace your hard drive with a new one.
+Good quality drives are made by Western Digital brands and can be found on Amazon for overnight delivery if required.
 If you wish to go with an SSD (Solid State Drive) instead, we highly recommend Samsung SSD.

 Your hard drive crashed, but you have no free disk space left.

 In this case, we strongly recommend that you seek professional help.

 If you are a technical person, you may simply remove the hard drive in question and connect it to another computer for safe data backup.

 The main reason not to run a chkdsk tool on a disk that has no free space left is that one of the main functions of the tool is to recover orphaned data and create logs.